-CR 1.1 Team Qualification for RoboCup-2016
+CR 1.1 Team Qualification for RoboCup-2017

-For RoboCup-2016, the team qualification procedure requires teams to submit the following material:
+For RoboCup-2017, the team qualification procedure requires teams to submit the following material:

 - A list of 5 scientific papers published during the last 5 years of the team which are related to RoboCup.
-Abstracts of these papers must also be submitted. - Team Description Paper/Innovations of the team. - A list of results and awards obtained by the team in the last 3 years. - A video showing the capabilities of the team's robots. - $\bullet\,$ A list of contributions of the team to the RoboCup MSL community. - Declaration if the team will be part of a mixed team. - Each team must provide a mechanical and electrical description of their robots (e.g. by providing drawings) as well as a flow chart of the software structure.
+Abstracts of these papers must also be submitted. - Team Description Paper/Innovations of the team. - A list of results and awards obtained by the team in the last 3 years. - A video showing the capabilities of the team's robots. - A list of contributions of the team to the RoboCup MSL community. - Declaration if the team will be part of a mixed team. - A mechanical and electrical description of their robots (e.g. by providing drawings) as well as a flow chart of the software structure. - List of MAC Addresses used by the team, with explicit indication of those that will be used for wireless communication and their type: robots or development computers.
+All other MAC addresses will be blocked.